nfagerlund/dw-dev-vagrant/README.md

 hi.

+when iterating more quickly, the command you need for refreshing is `vagrant provision --provision-with puppet`

+I've got ag installed so you can search for stuff. ag --help for info.

+there's a git config in there to keep me from going bonkers. mess with it as needed.

 ## Stuff that might be hosed, won't know until I start another from-scratch build and let it crank for a few hours:

 - `apt-get upgrade` does some kind of grub reconfiguration shenanigans in an ncurses interface and it sends your whole terminal session to Extra Hell and scotches the provisioner run.